 Abbreviations: CI, confidence interval.

 Although certain patients may require deep sedation, guidelines in recent years have advocated a shift towards the use of light sedation where possible and a target of patients being calm, comfortable and cooperative (the 3Cs) (Barr et al., 2013; DAS Taskforce, 2015; Vincent et al., 2016).
-In fact, the guidelines recommend a target of light sedation that is broadly equivalent to a RASS score of 0/-1 (DAS Taskforce, 2015; Vincent et al., 2016).
+In fact, the guidelines recommend a target of light sedation that is broadly equivalent to a Richmond Agitation-Sedation Scale (RASS) score of 0/-1 (DAS Taskforce, 2015; Vincent et al., 2016).
+In the 2018 update to the PAD guidelines, a conditional statement suggests that light suggestion, rather than deep sedation, should be used in critically ill, mechanically ventilated patients, although it does highlight that the quality of evidence remains low (Devlin et al., 2018b).
 Despite these guideline recommendations, it is apparent that deep sedation is still widely used (TEAM Study, 2015).